 Then let's add the search button itself to the existing nav in the header:

-Here we use Gatsby's
+Here, we use Gatsby's

-navigate function to navigate programatically
+navigate function to navigate

-to the search page.
+programmatically to the search page.

 To finish off in this file, let's update the prop types: